 After the evaluation has been completed, the picture on the bottom will change to reflect the result found.
-Additionally if PCH scan integration is enabled the results from User Scan will also carry over to the data model if a PCH scan has been carried out in the process.

 3.4.
 Related Projects

 IMSI catcher detection is a topic that has not emerged until recently therefore not a lot of work and research has been done upon that subject.
 This is mainly due to the fact that is was very hard to get information from the mobile network onto a computer for evaluation and the threat seemed to be not as large as today with cheap self build IMSI catchers.